Robert Schwentke

 Robert Schwentke (/de/; born 15 February 1968) is a German film director and screenwriter.
-He is best known for directing Flightplan (2005), The Time Traveler's Wife (2009), Red (2010), The Divergent Series: Insurgent (2015), The Divergent Series: Allegiant (2016), The Captain (2017), and Snake Eyes (2021).
+He is best known for directing Flightplan (2005), The Time Traveler's Wife (2009), Red (2010), The Divergent Series: Insurgent (2015), The Divergent Series: Allegiant (2016), and Snake Eyes (2021).

 Life and career

 Schwentke was born in Stuttgart, Southwest Germany and has been passionate about films since an early age.
 He shot several 8-mm and 16-mm films during his childhood and youth.
 One of these was a 90-minute 8-mm film, which was shown in 1985 at the Württembergische Kunstverein Stuttgart as part of the exhibition 'Shock and Creation'.

 Schwentke studied philosophy and comparative literature for four semesters at the Eberhard-Karls-University of Tübingen in Germany before deciding to change his field and place of study.
 He went on to study film production at Columbia College Hollywood, graduating cum laude with a Bachelor of Fine Arts.

 During his studies in the U.S. he shot the short film Heaven! in 1992, featuring Hannes Jaenicke.
-The film follows a cat-and-mouse game between to greedy men over the loot from a heist.
+The film follows a cat-and-mouse game between two greedy men over the loot from a heist.

 He then studied directing at the American Film Institute in Los Angeles, earning a Master of Fine Arts as student of the Class of '93.

 To help finance his studies in the U.S., Schwentke wrote for German television.
 He penned several Tatort episodes.
 His debut Bildersturm was nominated for the Grimme Award (German equivalent for Emmy Awards) in 1999.
 His second Tatort episode, Drei Affen, reached an audience of 10.37 million viewes in Germany and a rating of 31,06%, making it one of the most-watched episodes in recent decades.

 After completing his studies in the U.S., Schwentke returned to Germany.
 "I always wanted to return with the know-how from over there," he later explained, "and then make European films."
 His first major feature film, Tattoo, follows two police officers hunting a ruthless serial killer obsessed with acquiring the coveted tattoos of a deceased Japanese artist.
 A year later, he directed the semi-autobiographical tragicomedy The Family Jewels (Eierdiebe) about a man being treated for testicular cancer, a disease he had been diagnosed with and survived himself in 1995.

 His thriller Tattoo was screened at industry events and the Los Angeles International Film Festival (AFI FEST), attracting the attention of Disney Studios.
 Schwentke was hired to direct the thriller Flightplan, which became a major commercial success in the U.S., grossing $24,6 million on its opening weekend and staying at the top of the U.S. box office for two weeks.
 The film, starring Jodie Foster, follows a mother whose child mysteriously disappears during a transatlantic flight from Berlin to New York.